wallymathieu/assertfail/_posts/2020-01-28-Validations-in-fsharp-and-csharp.md

 We add a custom property `__` in order to end the fluent chain.

-The fluent validations approach seems like a OK way to express your validations in c#, it's somewhat less elegant in f#, but looks OK.
+The fluent validations approach seems like a OK way to express your validations in C#, it's somewhat less elegant in F#, but looks OK.

 ## Computation Expression based configuration builders

-The fluent style of building validators is somewhat clunky in f#, why you might want to wrap some of it in computation expression builders as can be seen in [AccidentalFish](https://github.com/JamesRandall/AccidentalFish.FSharp.Validation):
+The fluent style of building validators is somewhat clunky in F#, why you might want to wrap some of it in computation expression builders as can be seen in [AccidentalFish](https://github.com/JamesRandall/AccidentalFish.FSharp.Validation):

 ```f#